Title: Coping Mechanisms

 Disclaimer: I do not actually know whether Jon Walker dresses to the left, much less make any other claims as to this fic being a representation of fact.

-"OH.
-MY.
-GOD," Brendon says delightedly.
-"Oh my god, this, this is huge.
-This is the best thing since that time we put two bags of marshmallows into the microwave and even more explosive."
+.
+This is the best thing since that time we put two bags of marshmallows into the microwave and even more explosive.

 "Oh, god," Ryan whimpers, and slumps forward to put his head between his knees.
 He distantly remembers Ginger telling him to do that in case of hyperventilation, that one time she'd seen how much Red Bull Brendon could put away in half an hour.